MBenincasa/java-open-weather-map-client/README.md

 - org.junit.platform:junit-platform-suite-engine:jar:1.11.3

 ## Maven Dependency
-To include this library in your Maven project, add the following dependency to your `pom.xml`:
+Currently, the library is hosted on GitHub Packages.
+To include this library in your Maven project, add the following dependency and repository to your `pom.xml`:

 ```xml
 <dependency>